amaheshwari25/amaheshwari25.github.io/_pages/about.md

 I'm grateful to have received the <b>Goldwater Scholarship</b>, Freshman First Honor Prize, and Shapiro Prize for Academic Excellence while at Princeton.

-In my free time, I'm usually playing badminton, running late to dance practice, or finding spots for stargazing.
+In my free time, I'm usually playing badminton, running late to dance practice, or finding spots to stargaze.

 Here's my [CV](../assets/pdf/CV_AryaMaheshwari.pdf).
 You can reach me at arya (at) princeton (dot) edu!